-It would take an ordinary person more than two and a half years to read the entire US Code of Federal Regulations (CFR), which contained nearly 104 million words in 2017.1 The sheer size of the CFR poses a problem not just for the individuals and businesses that want to stay in compliance with the law but also for anyone interested in understanding the consequences of this massive system of rules.
+It would take an ordinary person more than two and a half years to read the entire US Code of Federal Regulations (CFR), which contained nearly 104 million words in 2017.
+The sheer size of the CFR poses a problem not just for the individuals and businesses that want to stay in compliance with the law but also for anyone interested in understanding the consequences of this massive system of rules.
 States also have sizable regulatory codes, which add an additional layer to the large body of federal regulation.
-A prime example is the online version of the 2019 Kansas Administrative Regulations (KAR).2
+A prime example is the online version of the 2019 Alabama Administrative Code (AAC).

 Researchers at the Mercatus Center at George Mason University developed State RegData, a platform for analyzing and quantifying state regulatory text.
 State RegData captures information in minutes that would take hours, weeks, or even years to obtain by reading and counting.
-For example, the tool allows researchers to identify the industries that state regulation targets most by connecting text relevant to those industries with restrictive word counts.3 These regulatory restrictions are instances of the words and phrases shall, must, may not, prohibited, and required, and they can signify legal constraints and obligations.4 As shown in figure 1, the three industries with the highest estimates of industry-relevant restrictions in the 2019 KAR are chemical manufacturing; waste management and remediation services; and professional, scientific, and technical services (which includes legal services, accounting and tax preparation, and a variety of other professional services).
+For example, the tool allows researchers to identify the industries that state regulation targets most by connecting text relevant to those industries with restrictive word counts.
+These regulatory restrictions are instances of the words and phrases shall, must, may not, prohibited, and required, and they can signify legal constraints and obligations.
+As shown in figure 1, the three industries with the highest estimates of industry-relevant restrictions in the 2019 AAC are chemical manufacturing, petroleum and coal products manufacturing, and waste management and remediation services.